gchq/stroom-ansible/README.md

 By adding more hosts it could be used to deploy a farm of independent remote proxies.

+### DB Migration

+`config/db_migration`

+This configuration/playbook performs a test of a database migration from one version to another.
+The test is performed using a build from the java source to enable the use of the _SetupSampleData_ test content.

+If the test is successful, the application can opened to verify the state of the content/data/application.

+### Dump DB Migration

+`config/db_migration`

+This configuration/playbook performs a test of a database migration from one version to another.
+The test is performed using a set of database backups from the source version which will be imported into empty databases for migration to the destination version.
+This is intended to be used with a backup of a production system to test major migrations.

 ## How to Deploy a Configuration

 The following steps show you how to deploy the Stroom Core Stack configuration